RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Start screensaver after (minutes)**

 After how many minutes to start the screensaver.
 If set to 0 minutes, the timer will be deactivated and the screensaver will never start automatically.
 It's however still possible to start the screensaver manually in this case, assuming the _Enable screensaver controls_ setting is enabled.
-Note that while any menu is open, the screensaver will not start regardless of how this timer setting is configured.
+While any menu is open, the screensaver will not start regardless of how this timer setting is configured.

 **Screensaver type**